aaronspring/test_website/index.md

 ## Rules

 - One team can only get one prize.
-Teams with with overlapping members must use considerably different methods to be considered from prizes both.
+Teams with with overlapping members must use considerably different methods to be considered for prizes both.
 One person can only join three teams at maximum.
 - Prizes are only issued if the method beats the re-calibrated ECMWF benchmark.
 - To be eligible for the third prize reserved for submissions from developing or least developed country or small island states, all team members must be resident in such countries.
 - Model training is not allowed to use the ground truth/observations data after forecast was issued, see [Data Timings](#timings).